 - 1 tablespoon vanilla

-- 2 cups grated zucchini with skins and all Raymond reminded me to wring or drain the excess liquid
+- 2 cups grated zucchini with skins and all (Raymond reminded me to wring out the wetness)

-- 3 cups flour I used white bread flour
+- 3 cups flour (I use bread flour)

 Preheat your oven to 350 degrees.
 Cream the sugar, oil, and eggs.
-Combine the spices, the zucchini, and the flour with the creamed mixture.
+Combine the spices and vanilla, the zucchini, and the flour with the creamed mixture.
 This recipe is so old it says to sift the flour, but I didn't.
-The recipe says to cook in two bread pans for 1 hour.
-I filled three one-pound loaf pans.
-I baked my smaller loaves for about 50-60 minutes or until a toothpick comes out clean.
+I filled TWO one-pound loaf pans.
+I bake my smaller loaves for about 50-60 minutes or until a toothpick comes out clean.

 This is the size bread pan I used to make my bread and also to make this zucchini bread.
 My favorite size bread pan.